pgonzaleznetwork/HappySoup.io/README.md

 * Validation rules names are also returned without the object prefix, so Account.ValidationRule becomes ValidationRule.
 If you want to export this via package.xml, again you'd have to use other APIs to retrieve this information.

 * The MetadataComponentDependency API does not return objects referenced via a lookup field.
-For example, if you have a custom field Account.RelatedToAnotherObject__c pointing to
+For example, if you have a custom field Account.RelatedToAnotherObject__c pointing to RelatedToAnotherObject__c, that object is not brought back as a dependency, which is obviously wrong because you can't deploy that custom field to an org where that object doesn't exist.